r4victor/tenthousandmeters/content/blog/python_bts_04.md

 Date: 2020-10-15 14:15
 Tags: Python behind the scenes, Python, CPython

-We started this series with an overview of the CPython VM.
-We learned that to run a Python program, CPython first compiles it to bytecode, and we studied how the compiler works in part two.
-Last time we stepped through the CPython source code starting with the `main()` function until we reached the evaluation loop, a place where Python bytecode gets executed.
+We started this series with [an overview of the CPython VM]({filename}/blog/python_bts_01.md).
+We learned that to run a Python program, CPython first compiles it to bytecode, and we studied how the compiler works in [part two]({filename}/blog/python_bts_02.md).
+[Last time]({filename}/blog/python_bts_03.md) we stepped through the CPython source code starting with the `main()` function until we reached the evaluation loop, a place where Python bytecode gets executed.
 While all this may be very interesting in itself, the main reason why we spent time on it was to prepare for the discussion that we start today.
 The goal of this discussion is to understand how CPython executes the bytecode.

 **Note**: In this post I'm referring to CPython 3.9.
 Some implementation details will certainly change as CPython evolves.
 I'll try to keep track of important changes and add update notes.

 ### Starting point

 Let's briefly recall what we learned in the previous parts.
 We tell CPython what to do by writing Python code.
-The CPython VM, hovewer, understands only Python bytecode.
+The CPython VM, however, understands only Python bytecode.
 This is the job of the compiler to translate Python code to bytecode.
-The compiler stores bytecode in a code object, which is a structure that fully describes what a code block, like a module or a function body, does.
+The compiler stores bytecode in a code object, which is a structure that fully describes what a code block, like a module or a function, does.
 To execute a code object, CPython first creates a state of execution for it called a frame object.
 Then it passes a frame object to a frame evaluation function to perform the actual computation.
-The default frame evaluation function is `_PyEval_EvalFrameDefault()`.
+The default frame evaluation function is `_PyEval_EvalFrameDefault()` defined in [Python/ceval.c](https://github.com/python/cpython/blob/3.9/Python/ceval.c#L889).
 This function implements the core of the CPython VM.
 Namely, it implements the logic for the execution of Python bytecode.
 So, this function is what we're going to study today.

 To understand how `_PyEval_EvalFrameDefault()` works, it is crucial to have an idea of what its input, a frame object, is.
 A frame object is a Python object defined by the following C struct: